 A common question is: "Is 925 sterling silver real?" and the answer is a resounding "yes".
 If you see jewellery marketed as or hallmarked as '925 Silver', 'Sterling Silver' or just '925', this means the jewellery is asserted to be made from genuine silver.

-However, be very cautious of very misleading terms like 'nickel silver' or 'German silver': jewellery items with these materials contain no real silver.
-Both do contain nickel, which can easily cause allergies and skin rashes.
+However, be very cautious of misleading terms like 'nickel silver' or 'German silver' as items made with these materials contain no real silver and may be toxic (more info below).

 How to test if your silver jewellery is real